stewart42/GetData_PeerAssessment1/README.md

 - The **run_analysis.R** script has all the code to do the analysis
 - The **CodeBook.md** explains the output values and how the data was transformed

+**run_analysis.R** does the following

+- Downloads the raw data
+- Merges the raw data
+- Cleans the data
+- Tidies and summarises the data
+- Writes the summary to a text file